JoseBlanca/seq_crumbs/README.rst

 Related software
 ----------------

-Seq Crumbs relies heavily on Biopython_ and without this free software project it won't be able to provide some of its functionalities.
+seq_crumbs relies heavily on Biopython_ and without this free software project it won't be able to provide some of its functionalities.

-Biopieces_ is a project with a scope similar to Seq Crumbs.
+Biopieces_ is a project with a scope similar to seq_crumbs.
-Biopieces_ is a great software project capable of working with different kinds of biological data using Unix Pipes.
-Seq Crumbs tries to be more limited in its scope limiting itself only to sequence files and thus providing a somewhat simpler interface.
+Biopieces_ is a great software project capable of working with different kinds of biological data using Unix Pipes. seq_crumbs tries to be more limited in its scope limiting itself only to sequence files and thus providing a somewhat simpler interface.

-Another software very similar in the approach to Seq Crumbs is the nice fastx_ collection.
+Another software very similar in the approach to seq_crumbs is the nice fastx_ collection.

-Other related software: Pyrocleaner_, lucy_, `NGS QC Toolkit <http://www.nipgr.res.in/ngsqctoolkit.html>`_, scythe_, sickle_, cutadapt_ and FastQC_.
+Other related software: Pyrocleaner_, PRINSEQ_, lucy_, `NGS QC Toolkit <http://www.nipgr.res.in/ngsqctoolkit.html>`_, scythe_, sickle_, cutadapt_ and FastQC_.

 License
 -------